OpenLocalizationTestOrg/ericbaudhcssync1/testforhcssync/test/1-introduction.md

 Hopefully, the cloud is an attractive option, but what if you already have existing on-premises infrastructure?
 Or you have highly sensitive data that you're not willing or able to store off-site?

-Azure provides several configurations allowing you to blend or transition between on-premises and a solution hosted completely in the cloud.
+Azure provides several  bla blab configurations allowing you to blend or transition between on-premises and a solution hosted completely in the cloud.

 ## Learning objectives